 Oct 15, 2011 Rip Empson is a writer at TechCrunch.

-As background, the road to the first C compiler took a number of steps.
+The road to the first C compiler then took a number of steps.

 For those interested, click here for an article on modern day Intel x86 Disassembly of C compiled code.

 After a long illness, Dennis Ritchie, father of Unix and an esteemed computer scientist, died last weekend at the age of 70.